Kit

 | High Volume | Scales reasonably | $350+/mo | Mailchimp becomes extremely expensive at higher volumes |

 While Mailchimp appears cheaper upfront, Kit provides significantly more value especially on the free plan.
 Kit's free plan supports 10,000 subscribers compared to Mailchimp's 250, making it far more generous for growing creators.
 At higher subscriber counts, Mailchimp becomes prohibitively expensive while Kit scales more reasonably.
+Keep in mind that the cheapest plan is not always the best value.

 Who Should Choose Which?